 Study this diagram for insight into MAF sensor operations.

 The first sensors the air encounters is the MAF and/or the IAT.
 The Mass-Air Flow sensor is a device that measures several dynamics.
 It measures both the amount of air passing over it, the temperature and even the relative humidity as it acts on a heated element (resistor) and uses the current flow through the circuit to determine the how much fuel should be delivered according to the amount of air, thereby managing the Air-Fuel Ratio.
 To get more technical data on the MAF, go to the Wikipedia article.

-The Intake Air Temperature sensor does essentially the same thing, in the same way (using a resistor) and is much simpler in construction as well as operation.
+The Intake Air Temperature sensor does essentially the same thing, in essentially the same way (using a resistor) and is much simpler in construction as well as operation.
 Use the information from the Wiki article on the MAF to learn about its function.

 From there, the air will be drawn through the throttle assembly.
 Here, the Throttle Position Sensor (TPS) has its role in the ECU’s functions.
 Using a variable resistor that is actuated by the throttle controls (whether cable or computer controlled throttle assemblies) the ECU can determine how much fuel should be delivered.
 It also uses this sensor to determine shift points in many vehicles.

 The TPS is also a key component if you’re working on